kscieslinski/CTF/pwn/35C32019/collection/README.md

 ```

 ## Seccomp
 So how to start reversing cpython module?
 Well refering to the [documentation](https://docs.python.org/3/extending/extending.html) every module has PyInit_modulename function.
-This function is being invoked when module is imported.
+This function is  invoked when module is being imported.
+It is responsible for declaring methods and types (in this case the Collection type and get method).
 And so it was my starting point:

 ```c
 PyObject* PyInit_Collection() {